 - The cast learned the show had been cancelled just before the night they would accept their 26th Emmy award.
 LeVar Burton was the one who made the announcement during the acceptance speech.
 He could barely mask the rage and the disappointment in his voice.

 - It ends happily, however, as LeVar Burton pursued and obtained the full rights to the show afterwards and now owns it.
 It lives on as a constantly updating iPad app that features all of the show's normal contents.
 Even better, the app is available worldwide, ensuring that everyone has equal access to the franchise (so long as they have a properly funded iTunes account and an internet connection fast enough for video, and access to the app store).
 And with the success of the Kickstarter campaign, the app will now be ported to various other platforms as well, making the franchise more accessible than before.

 - Missing Episode: Two of the shows' 155 episodes were pulled from rotation.
-They were "Arthur's Eyes" from season 1 in 1983 (because the PBS kids show had that as one of their episodes), and "The Magic School Bus Inside the Earth" from season 8 in 1990 (for the same reason as the Arthur example, though that show eventually moved off PBS and onto several different commercial networks).
+They were "Arthur's Eyes" from season 1 in 1983 (because the PBS kids show had adapted the book as one of its episodes), and "The Magic School Bus Inside the Earth" from season 8 in 1990 (for the same reason as the Arthur example, though that show eventually moved off PBS and onto several different commercial networks).
 Amazon eventually posted the latter online, from a print utilizing the second version of the theme song.

 - Never Work with Children or Animals: Some outtakes shown at the beginning of "Ludlow Laughs" show that LeVar had some very painful / embarrassing episodes involving animals in making the show.
 But, at least, looking back, he can laugh about them.